-Health insurance in Germany is obligatory for all residents, including researchers and scientists coming from abroad.
-To help you before you arrive, here’s how the German health insurance system works and how to get insured.
+Health insurance in Germany is obligatory for all residents, including researchers and scientists coming from abroad to work here for the short or long term.
+To assist arriving professionals, we have compiled the following summary of how the German health insurance system works and how to obtain coverage.

-Since 2007, everybody who is a resident in Germany is legally required to have health insurance.
-Under the law, you must have a policy with an insurance provider (called a Krankenkasse in German) that offers at least the minimum level of coverage allowed.
+Since 2009, everyone who is a resident in Germany has been legally required to have health insurance, including, in most cases, foreign researchers and scientists.
+Under the law, all residents must have a policy with an insurance provider (called a Krankenkasse in German) that offers at least the minimum level of coverage permitted.

-Three of the largest providers of health insurance in Germany are AOK, Barmer GEK and TK.
-While there are over 100 (a complete list – in German – is available here), these companies offer good English language websites.
+Four of the largest providers of health insurance in Germany are AOK, Barmer, DAK and TK.
+While there are over 100 (a complete list – in German – is available here), these four companies offer good English language websites.

-Providers can offer slightly different rates and different incentives, such as cash back if you quit smoking or are involved in regular fitness activities, so it is worth researching and seeing what your options are.
-This German-language website has a comparison tool that enables you to explore the different policies available.
+Providers can offer slightly different rates and different incentives, such as cash back for quitting smoking or engaging in regular fitness activities, so it is worth researching and seeing what the options are.
+This German-language website has a comparison tool that allows for the comparison of different policies.

-Once you are registered with an insurance provider, it will issue you an insurance card, called a Gesundheitskarte in German.
-The insurance card has a chip to store your personal data and must be presented the first time you visit a doctor each quarter.
+Once registered with an insurance provider, they will provide an insurance card, called a Gesundheitskarte in German.
+The insurance card has a chip to store personal data and must be presented the first time a doctor is visited each quarter.

-If you earn more than this, you will not pay a higher insurance premium.
-The basic premium is split equally between you and your employer: 7.3 per cent each.
-From January 1, 2019, employers will pay half the supplemental charge as well.
+Those who earn more than that will not pay a higher insurance premium.
+The basic premium is split equally between employee and employer: 7.3 per cent each.
+Since 2019, employers have been required to pay half of the supplemental charge as well.

-You and your dependents must also become members of Germany’s long-term nursing care scheme (Pflegepflichtversicherung).
+Residents of Germany and their dependents must also become members of the country's long-term nursing care scheme (Pflegepflichtversicherung).
 This covers some of the cost of meeting personal nursing needs, including the bathing and feeding of those who become substantially disabled.

 The minimum threshold all health insurance coverage in Germany has to meet includes: